jnozzi/cocoadev.com/markdown/POPThreeHelp.md

 *Call -allMessages on the POP3Folder object returned in the last step to get the messages.
 Look at the Folder.h header to see all the other various methods supported by POP3Folder.
 *Look in the Message.h and Part.h to see the various operations you can perform on the messages.

 You'll probably also have to spawn a new thread to do this in since these POP3 commands all seem to be synchronous.
-Truth be told, using this framework, for POP3 at least, seems like more work than a simple wrapper around General/NetSocket. -- Bo
+Truth be told, using this framework, for POP3 at least, seems like more work than a simple wrapper around NetSocket. -- Bo